Estimated reading time: 5 minutes

 These issues are the same when managing church staff.

-Managers have the responsibility of helping employees develop job skills and holding employees accountable for completing job responsibilities.
+Managers are responsible for helping employees develop job skills and holding employees accountable for completing job responsibilities.

-Being in a management position requires an aptitude for dealing with the many diverse aspects of interacting with employees and a great manager cares about the employee on a personal level as well as the employee’s ability to accomplish key responsibilities.
+Being in a management position requires an aptitude for dealing with the many diverse aspects of interacting with employees.

 1. Excellent Communicator

 Good communication is the secret to success for any organization, so managers should prioritize communicating with employees.

 Constantly ask yourself, “What do I know that my employees need to know”?
 Then tell them!

 Church employees have a vested interest in its operation and want to know what’s new, what’s changing, and what will impact their jobs.

 For instance, if the church is in the exploration stage of planning a building expansion, let employees in on the details so they can enjoy the anticipation of a new facility.

 Share what you know and they will appreciate that you cared enough to include them!